Spiritual and Religious: Do we have to choose?

 Why religion still matters

-Deepak Chopra is right, and I think he’s explained exactly why we still need religion.
+Deepak Chopra is right, and he’s wrong.
+And I think he’s explained exactly why we still need religion.
 Back in 2003 I stumbled on a book called “Zen for Christians” by Kim Boykin.
 (Out of print but available used.)
 It is both an instruction manual for Zen practice, and the story of her conversion to Roman Catholicism as an adult.
 In the book she tells a story that has stuck with me ever since.
 For this story to make sense you need to know that during most Christian worship the congregation reads a “creed” together.
 A creed is simply a statement of the beliefs of that religious group.
-For example: “we believe in God the Father…, etc.”
+For example: “we believe in God the Father…, etc.” (Here’s a link to the creed that my church uses every week: Nicene Creed.)

-As she tells it Kim was preparing to be baptized and called her spiritual mentor (a wise nun, of course) and told her that she needed to call the whole thing off.
+As she tells it Kim was preparing to be baptized and called her spiritual mentor (a Roman Catholic nun) and told her that she needed to call the whole thing off.
 When her mentor asked why she didn’t want to be baptized Kim replied: because half the time I don’t believe whole portions of the creed!
-Her mentor smiled and said something like this “Oh is that all?
+Her mentor replied with something like this “Oh is that all?
 Not even the Pope believes all that all the time, that’s why we say “we.””
-Kim’s mentor went on to say to her that we have ups and downs in our lives and in our lives of faith.
+Kim’s mentor went on to explain we have ups and downs in our lives and in our lives of faith.
 And when she couldn’t say the words of the creed the rest of the church would carry her with their we.
 And when she was doing great and her mentor was having a dark period, Kim would carry her with her “we.”

 We’ve been lied to.
 Personal spiritual experience is vital, but it isn’t the only thing.
 I don’t want to be a little island, all alone in a big stormy sea with only my own experience to rely on.
 I for one don’t want to do this life thing on my own.
 Community saves me, and it can save our spirituality.
 “Don’t give up!” we call to one another, we lean on one another, we carry one another, and we walk the journey together.